-The Remuneration Report covers the remuneration of the Board of Directors and the compensation of the Supervisory Board of de Volksbank N.V. for the year 2016.
-For more information on the remuneration policy of de Volksbank, we refer you to the Corporate Governance section on our website www.deVolksbank.nl.
+The Remuneration Report covers the remuneration of the Board and the compensation of the Supervisory Board of de Volksbank for the year 2016.
+For more information on the remuneration policy of de Volksbank, we refer you to Section 5.3 of the Annual Report of de Volksbank on our website www.deVolksbank.nl.